-Removes allergens such as pollens which can be caught in fur or on skin causing irritation
+- Removes allergens such as pollen which can be caught in fur or on skin causing irritation

 In the case of seborrhoeic dermatitis, Malaseb should be used twice weekly when the infection is active.
 You may be able to reduce the frequency of bathing to once per week or fortnight once the infection is under control.
 In most circumstances long term therapy is needed as ‘curing’ the cause of the imbalance is not always possible.

 In the case of ringworm, twice weekly bathing is recommended to clean the coat of spores and infection.
 Therapy is typically needed for 8 to 12 weeks.